riven314/fast_ai/NOTES.md

 ## Tips:
 * If accuracy > validation accuracy -> overfitting
 * If accuracy < validation accuracy (or both low) -> underfitting
 * Do not decrease neural network size (less layers, parameters, etc.) if problems with overfitting.
-Rather use as big of a neural network as your computational budget allows, and use other regularization techniques to control overfitting, such as dropout, input noise, batch normalization, etc.
+Rather use as big of a neural network as your computational budget allows, and use other regularization techniques to control overfitting, such as dropout, input noise, etc.
+* For standard photos, you normally do not retrain convolutional layers.
+However, if your problem set contains line art, medical photos and other

 ## FAQ: